muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Packed_Plain_Text.md

     T""

     `The 1-character UTF-8 string 0t0 or "\(0t0)" (1 octet);`
-    `also known as the first ordered attribute name.`
+    `also known as the first positional attribute name.`
     \00

     `Same thing (2 octets).`